caro46/Tetraploid_project/Sex_linked_region.md

 ```
 **To do**:
 Need to improve the part 1 to find the sex-linked sites.
 Because of the 20% errors allowed, a lot of sites showing up, when are manually checked are most likely not sex-linked.
 If increase the threshold, nothing show up.
-The best sites that actually look sex-linked are the ones mentioned before (Heterozygous_sons_dad_XY matching agains trop 6)
+The best sites that actually look sex-linked are the ones mentioned before (Heterozygous_sons_dad_XY matching against trop 6)